-And yes, we all wanna learn from our experiences.
+And yes, we all want to learn from our experiences.
 But all we seem to learn from having our hearts broken is to hide those hearts away where no one could see them when we could also learn that we have hearts and appreciate the vulnerability of ourselves and enjoy a moment of humbleness.
-Because our hearts are strong and can take care of themselves even when they’re out in the open.
-We could also learn that the joy that comes before the heartbreak is worth the pain.
-Because apathy is worse than misery and ignorance is worse than sadness.
+Because our hearts are strong and can take care of themselves even when they’re out in the open, we could also learn that the joy that comes before the heartbreak is worth the pain.
+Because apathy is worse than misery, and ignorance is worse than sadness.

 And, also, we should trust life more.
 Not because everything is rainbows and butterflies but because beauty deserves attention and credit.
 Because we’ve experienced the kindness of strangers.
-Because the skies cleared up in the middle of the storm just for our special outdoor event.
-Because so many times we got more than we deserved.
-So many times we stood face to face with immense grace and we didn’t do shit to deserve it.
-At some point, someone somewhere trusted us enough to give us a second chance so why don’t we do the same.
-Every day.
+The skies cleared up in the middle of the storm just for our special outdoor event.
+Because so many times, we got more than we deserved.
+So many times, we stood face to face with immense grace, and we didn’t do shit to earn it.
+At some point, someone somewhere trusted us enough to give us a second chance, so why don’t we do the same—every day.